tlswg/tls13-spec/draft-ietf-tls-tls13.md

 authentication state.
 Clients SHOULD attempt to use each ticket no more than once, with more recent tickets being used first.
-For handshakes that do not use a resumption_psk, the resumption_context is a string of [[TBD: This is not safe now that we allow additional server signatures with PSK:
+For handshakes that do not use a resumption_psk, the resumption_context is a string of Hash.Length zeroes. [[Note: this will not be safe if/when we add additional server signatures with PSK:
 OPEN ISSUE https://github.com/tlswg/tls13-spec/issues/558]]

 Any ticket MUST only be resumed with a cipher suite that is identical